electronick1/stairs_doc/source/index.html.md

 [github hacker_news](https://github.com/electronick1/stairs_examples/tree/master/hacker_news)<br>

-The idea here is to extract data from a certain source (in this case it's google cloud), to change them somehow and save them in a elegant format
-(for example, for creating charts later or for building neural networks).
+The idea here is to extract data from a certain source (in this case it's google cloud), to change them somehow and save them in a elegant format (for example, for creating charts later or for building neural networks).

-You can start exploring this project from `producers.py` inside the hacker_new app.
+You can start exploring this project from `producers.py` inside the hacker_new app. <br>
-It's quite insignificant where we read data in this module, and what format we use as a result.

-Then each producer of `pipelines.py` will send data to the pipelines, in our case we have two of them:<br>
+Each producer will send data to the pipelines, in our case we have two of them:<br>
 - `cleanup_and_save_localy` - makes a basic text cleanup and filtering
 - `calculate_stats` -  based on "clean" data, it calculates stats we need

-The next (and the last) `consumers.py` - a place where all data come at the end of the pipeline.
+The next (and the last) `consumers.py` - a place where all data come at the end of the pipeline and aggregated in redis.

 <br>